mehakchohan/mehakchohan.github.io/README.md

     <section id="about" class="about-me">
         <h2>About Me</h2>
         <p>
-            I am a sophomore at the University of Michigan studying [Your Major].
-I am passionate about [Your Interests] and eager to gain experience in [Your Field].
-My goal is to [Your Goals].
+            I am a sophomore at the University of Michigan studying Computer Science.
+I am passionate about software development, artificial intelligence, and eager to gain experience in the tech industry.
+My goal is to contribute to impactful projects and develop innovative solutions.
         </p>
     </section>